General Information

 Inter-University Center for Japanese Language Studies (IUC) offers an intensive program of training each year in spoken and written Japanese at the intermediate and advanced level to a group of budding scholars in Japanese studies and students planning Japan-related professional careers.
 The program is designed to bring all participants to a level of proficiency sufficient to pursue their academic or professional goals.

-Over forty years, IUC has been dedicated to providing Japanese language education at the advanced level to outstanding students with academic or professional career goals related to Japan.
-Approximately 1,500 students have completed the program, and many of them occupy positions of leadership in their respective disciplines and professions.
+Over fifty years, IUC has been dedicated to providing Japanese language education at the advanced level to outstanding students with academic or professional career goals related to Japan.
+Approximately students have completed the program, and many of them occupy positions of leadership in their respective disciplines and professions.

 Sponsored jointly by: